Posted on

 What does a SharePoint consulting engagement usually include?

-A SharePoint consulting engagement usually includes planning the site structure, migrating content, configuring permissions and governance, and building or configuring any automated processes.
+A SharePoint consulting engagement usually includes planning the site structure, migrating content, configuring permissions and governance, integrating with Teams and the wider Microsoft 365 fabric, and building or configuring any automated processes.
 The scope varies widely by firm, so the contract should name each deliverable rather than describe the work in general terms.
 Get migration validation and knowledge transfer listed explicitly, because those are the items most often assumed and least often delivered.

 How much does SharePoint consulting cost for an SMB?

-SharePoint consulting cost depends on the migration size, how much custom work is involved, and whether governance is included.
+Pricing for SharePoint consulting varies widely, often by 5x to 20x for what looks like the same scope of work on paper, so quote comparison matters more than picking a number that feels reasonable.
+Small intranet implementations tend to run on the lower end, while a full architecture, governance, and integration engagement for a mid-market firm typically prices higher and takes longer, often several weeks from discovery to launch.
 The larger and more controllable variable is custom development, which is why the build-versus-configure review in Trap 2 matters so much for your budget.
 A right-sized engagement that avoids unnecessary code and over-licensing often costs far less than the premium-everything default many SMBs accept.

 Do we need a SharePoint consultant or can we do the migration ourselves?

 You can run a small, simple migration in-house if you have the time and someone comfortable with Microsoft 365 administration.
 The case for a consultant grows with the amount of version history, metadata, and permission structure you need to preserve, since that is where self-run migrations most often lose data.
+Once a deployment involves multiple sites, custom workflows, external sharing, or compliance content, the cost of mistakes typically exceeds the cost of a consultant.
 A blended path also works: a consultant plans and validates, while your team executes routine steps.

 How do we avoid paying for SharePoint features we do not use?